 Culverhill Curriculum Intent

-The purpose of our Curriculum at Culverhill School is to provide an inclusive learning experience which addresses the needs of all learners, regardless of special educational need, ethnicity, gender or ability.
-We promote our core values of Inspire, Nurture and Thrive at every opportunity.
-We also believe our Curriculum should be reflective of the community that our pupils live in, and responsive to the changing priorities both nationally and internationally.
+The purpose of our curriculum at Culverhill School is to provide an inclusive learning experience which addresses the needs of all learners, regardless of special educational need, ethnicity, gender or ability.
+We are ambitious and aspirational in our approach, promoting the core values of Inspire, Nurture and Thrive at every opportunity.
+We also believe our curriculum should be reflective of the community that our pupils live in, and responsive to the changing priorities both nationally and internationally.

 Culverhill School defines learning as acquisition of knowledge and skills that are retained within long term memory (Tulving, 1972; P C Brown, H L III Roediger, M A McDaniel, 2014).
-Our vision is that pupils learning will be applied in a variety of different situations.
+Our vision is that pupils learning will be applied in a variety of different situations throughout their lives.

-Our curriculum is holistic, learning builds over time through repetition meaning pupils gain a set of mastered skills for life.
-The curriculum is designed for our pupil’s long term memory.
-Learning is invisible in the short term and it happens gradually over time (Quigley, 2019).
+Our ambitious curriculum is holistic, learning is sequenced, building over time through repetition and over-learning, meaning pupils gain a set of skills for life.
+The curriculum is fundamentally designed for developing our pupil’s long term memory.
+Learning is invisible (?) in the short term and happens gradually over time (Quigley, 2019).
 Considering this, our curriculum interconnects and scaffolds learning meeting the complex needs of all our pupils in the following concepts.

 - Opportunity to develop resilience and a sense of self place in the world